github/developer.github.com/content/integrations-directory/marketing-guidelines.md

 ## One line blurb

 This is a short sentence (70 characters max), that'll show up right below your logo.
-It can be used for a tagline or quick summary of the integration itself.
+It can be used for a tagline or quick summary of the integration.

 ## Description